 Kiczales et al. were among the first to conjecture that crosscutting concerns occur in functional programs.
-Their approach is to use aspect-oriented programming to separate and modularize crosscutting concerns [3].
-Aspect orientation is related to feature orientation - the two paradigms differ mainly in the language mechanisms that are commonly used [20]: typically, aspect-oriented languages use metaprogramming constructs like pointcuts to quantify over the events in the program's execution a crosscutting concern affects, and implicit invocation mechanisms like advice to execute code transparently.
-Feature-oriented tools and languages for a physical decomposition support mainly mixin- and collaboration-based programming techniques which are simpler and less expressive than aspect-oriented mechanisms [27].
-Almost all previous work focuses on aspect-oriented mechanisms in the context of theory of functional programming languages.
+They propose to use aspect-oriented programming to separate and modularize crosscutting concerns [3].

+Aspect orientation is related to feature orientation - the two paradigms differ mainly in the language mechanisms that are commonly used [18]: typically, aspect-oriented languages use metaprogramming constructs like pointcuts to quantify over the events in the program's execution a crosscutting concern affects, and implicit invocation mechanisms like advice to execute code transparently.
+Feature-oriented tools and languages for a physical decomposition support mainly mixin and collaboration-based programming techniques.
+The techniques used are simpler and less expressive than aspect-oriented mechanisms [20].
+Almost all related work focuses on aspect-oriented mechanisms in the context of functional language theory.
 Our study extends the state of the art with an analysis of crosscutting concerns in functional programs and the proposal of feature orientation as a possible solution.

-AspectML and its predecessors [28] are functional programming languages with support for aspects.
+AspectML and it predecessors [21] are functional programming languages with support for aspects.
 These languages are not intended for programming but for studying type systems.
 Consequently, there is no experience on whether crosscutting occurs in functional programs or what the properties of the crosscutting concerns are.

-Tucker and Krishnamurthi have developed a variant of Scheme with aspect-oriented mechanisms [29].
-They do not aim at the analysis of crosscutting concerns in functional programs but at the relationship of aspect-oriented mechanisms and higher-order functions.
-Masuhara et al. have developed an aspect-oriented version of Caml, called Aspectual Caml [30].
-They focus on language theory and not on the properties and impact of crosscutting in functional programs.
-Aldrich has used a simple functional language, called TinyAspect, to explore crosscutting at the module level [31].
-This work concentrates mainly on the principle of information hiding, not on the impact of crosscutting in functional programming at the module level [31].
+Tucker and Krishnamurthi have developed a variant of Scheme with aspect-oriented mechanisms [22].
+They model pointcuts and advice as first-class objects.
+They do not aim at the analysis of crosscutting concerns in existing functional programs but at the relationship of aspect-oriented mechanisms and mechanisms like higher-order functions.

+Masuhara et al. have developed an aspect-oriented version of Caml, called Aspectual Caml [23].
+Like Tucker and Krishnamurthi, they focus on language theory and not on the properties and impact of crosscutting in functional programs.

+Aldrich has used a simple functional language, called TinyAspect, to explore crosscutting at the module level [24].
+This work concentrates mainly on issue on the principle of information hiding, not on the impact of crosscutting in functional programming.

-Hofer and Ostermann have offered a simple example of crosscutting in a Haskell program [32].
+Hofer and Ostermann offered a simple example of crosscutting in a Haskell program [25].
 They noted that there is a relationship between aspects and monads.
-They argue that some significant properties of aspects, such as quantification, are not supported by monads and, consequently, monads are not capable of separating crosscutting concerns properly.
+They argue that some significant properties of aspects, such as quantification, are not supported by monads and, consequently, monads are not capable of separating crosscutting concerns.
 We found that a virtual decomposition of monad-level crosscutting is feasible.